FredHutch/diy-cromwell-server/README.md

 6. For using the API (via a browser, some other method of submission): On `rhino` type: `squeue -u username` to find the list of jobs you have running.
 Note the node name (such as `gizmoj30`) that your server job was assigned to.
 When you go your browser, you can go to `http://gizmoj30:2020` ("2020" or whatever the webservice port you chose) to use the Swagger UI to submit workflows.

-> Note:  To test your server, you can send the `hello-gizmo` workflow that is in this repo, in the folder `helloHostname`.
+7. See our [Test Workflow folder](https://github.com/FredHutch/diy-cromwell-server/tree/master/testWorkflows) once your server is up and run through the tests specified in the markdown there.

 ## Guidance and Support
 ### Design Recommendations for WDL workflows at Fred Hutch